yoyodyne

 - It has support for using features to condition decoding, with

-architecture-specific code to handle feature information.
+architecture-specific code for handling feature information.

-stopping.
+and early stopping.

 - Releases are made regularly.